-We have been exploring the answer to the question: whether the Bible is sexist and racist.
+I have been exploring an answer to the question: whether the Bible is sexist and racist.
 The discussion was introduced in Part 1, sexism was tackled in Part 2 by looking at the sweeping theme of the Bible in dealing with men and woman, and an overarching view of what the Bible has to say about racism was addressed in Part 3.
-In both cases, with the topic of sexism and racism, we looked at the beginning, where the Bible expresses God’s general ideals and purposes in creating humankind, and we looked at the end where we catch a glimpse of things as they will be.
+In both cases, I started at the beginning, where the Bible expresses poetic form God’s ideals and purposes in creating humankind.

-In regard to the issues of sexism, Genesis provides a window to peer into God’s motivations, intentions and purposes.
-We find that God created an idyllic habitation for men and women to live in harmony with Him and nature, but He allowed people to have free will.
+Regarding sexism, Genesis provides a glimpse into God’s motivations, intentions and purposes for men and women.
+God created an idyllic habitation for men and women to live in harmony with Him and nature, but He allowed people to have free will.
+In fact, it was part of the plan.

 Free will introduced the possibility that people would choose their own values over God’s values and go their own ways.
 We are told Adam and Eve, the first people (or representative people) did choose their own way, and that choice introduced sin into the world.